DFKI-NLP/kibad-llm/README.md

 Note: The `confusion_matrix` metric calculates the confusion matrix just for a single field, which needs to be specified (`metric.field=<field>`).
 To evaluate multiple fields at once, use multirun below.

-Same as for inference, relevant evaluation setups should be defined in their own `experiment/evaluate` config.
+Similar as for inference, relevant evaluation setups should be defined in their own `experiment/evaluate` config.
 For example, to run the evaluation with the F1 scores on the flattened Faktencheck predictions ([configs/experiment/evaluate/faktencheck_f1_micro_flat.yaml](./configs/experiment/evaluate/faktencheck_f1_micro_flat.yaml)), use:

 ```bash
 uv run -m kibad_llm.evaluate \